 To create the mandatory metadata fields for your metadata schema, follow these steps:

-- In the Web Management Console, open Metadata Editor page under System node in the Admin Menu sidebar.
+- In the Web Management Console, open the Metadata Editor page under the System node in the Admin Menu sidebar.

 - Click Add to create a new metadata group as planned for your schema earlier.

 - As per our example above, enter Group Code as ‘CORP’ in all capitals and label as say ‘My Company’.
 Choose Editable as ‘yes’ and Appendable as ‘no’.

 - Select the new group ‘CORP’ in the Group Details box.
 Now, click Add in the Field Details box below it.